RethabileK/COMPUTER-NETWORKS-INDIVIDUAL-PROJECT-2025/README.md

 The demonstration video (available in the `video` folder) includes:
 1. Network design explanation
 2. Configuration steps for IPv4 and IPv6
 3. Testing connectivity and verifying services
-4. Wireless mesh configuration showcase
-5. Final reflections and conclusion
+4. Final reflections and conclusion

 ---